 Narrowing the education data gap

 The ASEAN-UK SAGE Programme has developed a framework of indicators to track progress and understand underlying factors that explain differences in key outcomes for girls, women and marginalised groups in the ASEAN region.
-It is based on an in-depth analysis of available data and gaps.
+It is based on an in-depth analysis of available data, gaps and trends.

-Narrowing the data gap is a key priority of the ASEAN-UK SAGE Programme and the Initiative for ASEAN Integration.
-Understanding data availability and gaps can support the region to address inequities across the lifespan.
+Narrowing the data gap is a key priority of the ASEAN-UK SAGE programme and the Initiative for ASEAN Integration.
+Understanding data availability, gaps and trends can support the region to address inequities across the lifespan.

-For example, in Cambodia, data is available across all 8 of the 9 sub-themes.
+For example, in Cambodia, data is available across 8 of the 9 sub-themes.
 Hovering on the first dot under ‘participation and progress’ shows that Cambodia has data available from 2019-2023 for all 12 indicators.
-For ‘out-of-school', Cambodia has data available for 4 of the 5 indicators.
+For ‘learning', Cambodia has data available for 4 of the 6 indicators.

-Clicking a circle opens the corresponding country data map showing 5 stages of education.
+Clicking a circle opens a country-level data gap map, that can be filtered by country across 5 stages of education.
 This data map can be filtered by country.

 For the best experience, please view this website on a larger device such as a tablet, laptop or desktop.